-In any business acquisition, the purchaser will wish to ensure that it is confident in the commercial case for the transaction and the seller will wish to ensure that the purchaser will be able to complete the transaction.
-These objectives may be achieved through a combination of M&A due diligence, deal structure and M&A reps and warranties.
+In any business acquisition, the purchaser will wish to ensure that it is confident in the commercial case for the transaction, and the seller will wish to ensure that the purchaser will be able to complete the transaction.
+These objectives may be achieved through a combination of due diligence, deal structure and reps and warranties.

 For the seller, a core concern is whether the purchaser can and will successfully complete the transaction.
 Often, this is a simple question of whether the purchaser can satisfy the contractual covenant to pay the purchase price.
 However, the question may turn in other cases on the ability of the purchaser to meet regulatory or third party approvals necessary for completion of the transaction.